SignTools/SignTools/README.md

 ### Requirements

-- Any server; even a Raspberry Pi will work
+- Any server with:

+  - Publicly accessible HTTPS (port 443)
-- Reverse proxy with valid HTTPS (self-signed will NOT work with OTA)
+  - Reverse proxy, such as nginx, with valid HTTPS.
+Self-signed certificates will NOT work with OTA installation

+  Every major operating system and architecture are supported.
+  Even a Raspberry Pi has been tested and works.

 - Builder system, such as a CI, that:
   - Runs macOS
   - Supports workflow triggers via API